pearlshare/hannibal/README.md

 See `lib/pre` for the full list.

-Custom pre functions can be added inline via functions or registered into Hannibal.
+Custom pre functions can be added in-line via functions or registered into Hannibal.
 The functions take the value;

 ### Required